 - industrial waste heat sources suitable of heat recovery,

 - possible renewable resources such as solar thermal,

 - and geothermal heat production capacity.

-Considering this de-carbonized heat generation capacity, these studies will identified candidate urban areas of ULT DH systems.
-Also, the studies will incorporate technical and financial information about:
+Considering this de-carbonized heat generation capacity, these studies have identified candidate urban areas of ULT DH systems.
+Also, the studies have incorporated technical and financial information about: